 Support Our Work in Alabama

-For the past 10 years, the Alliance has been a catalyst for improving children’s health.
+For more than a decade, Healthier Generation has been a catalyst for improving children’s health.
 Our evidence-based programs, industry agreements and national experts enable us to directly impact more than 20 million children, with a focus on low-income and minority populations who are at increased risk for obesity and other diseases.
 Read our story and speak with a member our team to learn more about supporting us in building a healthier generation.